neaurellia/individual-assignment-2/README.md

+assignment 4
+1. HttpResponseRedirect() is a class in Django that is used to perform a manual redirect to a different URL.
+It takes a URL as an argument and sends a response telling the browser to navigate to that URL.

+redirect() is a convenience function provided by Django that abstracts away the lower-level HttpResponseRedirect().
+It can accept not only a URL string but also a view name or even an object, making it more flexible.

+2. In Django, a foreign key relationship can link MoodEntry model and User model as so: user = models.ForeignKey(User, on_delete=models.CASCADE) This creates a relationship where each mmood entry is related to a specific user to retrieve all mood entries made by user.

+3. Authentication: process of verifying who a user is
+Authorization: process of determining what an authenticated user is allowed to do

+4. Django stores data on the server and a session ID in a cookie on the user's browser.
+Every time the user makes a request, the session ID is sent along with it, allowing Django to recognize the user as logged in.

+Other uses of cookies:
+- Tracking user preferences: Cookies can be used to store user preferences, such as language settings or dark mode preferences.
+- Cart functionality: In e-commerce sites, cookies can track the items added to a user's shopping cart.
+- Analytics and tracking: Cookies are used for analytics purposes to track user behavior and activity on a website.

+Not all cookies are safe, especially when dealing with sensitive information.

+5. First I implemented function and registration forms by adding the registration form and created the register mechanism.
+This is done by editing views.py and urls.py and creating register.html.

+Next, I implemented a login function by importing authenticate, login and AuthenticationForm (built-in Django functions) in views.py and adding a login_user function to authenticate users to log in.
+Then, I created login.html and edited urls.py as needed.

+After that, I implemented a logout function by editing and importing logout in views.py.
+I also implemented the logout mechanism by creating a logout_user function, then I edited main.html so that it would link to the URL based on app_name and name defined in urls.py.
+I then edited urls.py as needed

+I also restricted access to the main page then used data from cookies by importing HttpResponseRedirect, reverse and datetime and modified a few functions in views.py

+Finally, I connected ProductEntry model to the User model by linking each ProductEntry object created to the user who made it so that an authorized user only sees entries they created.

 assignment 3
 1. Enables communication between different parts of the system and between platforms and users.
 It forms the backbone of communication in any platform, ensuring that information flows seamlessly across all components.